sargraph/sargraph.github.io/README.md

   pscp suresh@hostname143:/tmp/sa19_hostname143.txt .
   ```
 3. Upload the SAR text file to this site.
-  + Navigate on to the [SAR Graph](https://sarchart.dotsuresh.com).
+  + Navigate on to the [SARchart](https://sarchart.dotsuresh.com).
 Just click or drag your file to the upload section of the site.
 4. The site will create all the charts.
   + That's all folks! the charts are ready for viewing.
   + Kindly star this repository if you found this interesting.